AWS-Security-Portfolio/cicd-security/README.md

    - S3 Encryption: Verified S3 artifact bucket encryption with SSE enabled.
    - Static Analysis: Integrated tools (CodeGuru, pylint) to scan for code quality and security issues.
    - Multi-Factor Authentication: Confirmed IAM user MFA setup for AWS console and CLI access.

+7. Cleanup
+   - Deleted all CodeBuild and CodePipeline projects after the lab.
+   - Removed all created IAM roles, policies and test users.
+   - Deleted S3 buckets, CloudWatch log groups and Secrets Manager secrets used in the lab.
+   - Verified the AWS Billing Dashboard for any remaining active resources or charges.

 ---